Guests on WB-40

 What’s involved in being a guest?

 We use a recording platform called Squadcast.
 To take part you will need a PC or Mac running the Chrome browser and a reasonable internet connection.
 You’ll also need a pair of headphones.
 Ideally a headset with microphone.
-Or even more ideally a nice condenser mic with a pop shield (We warned you about Matt and his microphones).
+Or even more ideally a nice condenser mic with a pop shield.

 Squadcast allows us to see each other through video, but none of the video is recorded.
-Matt and Chris have both got to an age where they realise they have faces for radio.
 If there’s anything in the recording that you’d rather not get published, just let us know and we’ll edit it out.
 Swearing on WB-40, however, is big and clever.

 I’m In!
 How do I get involved?